FatherOfEgg/advent-of-code/Z80/2015/day 02/README.md

-This in theory should work, but I can't figure out why.
-If I step through the code line by line in Wabbitemu, everything is adding up correctly, but if I let it run without me stepping through, at some point it breaks.
+~~This in theory should work, but I can't figure out why.
+If I step through the code line by line in Wabbitemu, everything is adding up correctly, but if I let it run without me stepping through, at some point it breaks.~~

+Nevermind, I realized my mistake.
+While I was incrementing the pointer that points to the data just fine, I wasn't decrementing the length correctly.
+Additionally, my printTotal subroutine was accidentally overwriting the total square feet.